stpaultim/uc_stripe/README.txt

 Recurring payments require automatically triggered renewals using uc_recurring_trigger_renewals ("Enabled triggered renewals" must be enabled on admin/store/settings/payment/edit/recurring)

+You should also set your email message for recurring payments that require Authentication.
+The system will email your customers with a link so that they can authenticate and have their payment processed.
+(You can edit from here: admin/store/settings/payment/edit/gateways)

 If you were using Stripe subscriptions in v1 of this module, you may have to disable those subscriptions in order to not double-charge your customers.